HOT RATS: OVERDUBS

 then it's a VII-V alternation in D Dorian.

-Ultimately, at the end of this piece, it's closing in D Mixolydian.
+Ultimately, at the end of "Son of Mr. Green Genes", it's closing in D Mixolydian.

 Guitar transcriptions from most parts from "Hot rats" have been published as the Hot rats guitar book, Hal Leonard publ. comp., Milwaukee, 2001.